 WhatsApp is a messaging service owned by Facebook with over 1.5 billion monthly active users.
-Chatlayer.ai supports an integration with WhatsApp Business API through our official WhatsApp integration partner CM.com.
+Our platform supports an integration with WhatsApp Business API through our official WhatsApp integration partner CM.com.

-In order to activate your Chatlayer.ai bot on WhatsApp, you should follow these steps:
+If you'd like to integrate your bot on WhatsApp, please follow these steps:

-The Chatlayer.ai sales department will inform you about all WhatsApp-specific terms and conditions, and will bring you in contact with CM.com.
+Our sales department will inform you about all WhatsApp-specific terms and conditions and will connect you to CM.com.

 After you have successfully signed up for CM.com, you should copy the URL of your WhatsApp webhook and share it with CM.com.
 You can find this URL under Settings > Channels > "+ WhatsApp"

-From CM.com you will receive a product token.
-Fill in this token as well as your WhatsApp Business API phone number in Chatlayer.ai
+CM.com will give you a product token.
+Fill out this token, as well as your WhatsApp Business API phone number, on our platform.

-One of the key challenges in creating a WhatsApp bot is making sure your customers know it exists and how to find it.
-Think carefully about where you want to position your WhatsApp conversational experience.
-We have some suggestions:
+One of the key challenges in creating a WhatsApp bot is making sure your customers know it exists and where they can find it.
+So think carefully about where you want to position your WhatsApp conversational experience.

-Make noise on your social media channels that you're now also reachable on WhatsApp
+Communicate via your social media channels that users can now reach you on WhatsApp.

-After clicking "Message" the WhatsApp App will open on their smartphone - or the WhatsApp web interface will open on desktop, and customers can start messaging your business.
+After clicking "Message," the WhatsApp App will open on the user's smartphone, or the WhatsApp web interface will open on desktop, and users can start messaging your business straight away.

-This link can be easily included in website buttons, Facebook campaigns or inside a QR code.
+This link can be easily included in website buttons, Facebook campaigns or as a QR code.

-Compared to the web widget or Facebook Messenger, WhatsApp is much more restrictive in what it can show as a bot.
-The following things are not supported in WhatsApp:
+Compared to the web widget or Facebook Messenger, WhatsApp is much more restrictive in what you can do with your bot.
+The following things are not supported by WhatsApp:

-Introduction message: users will always have to initiate the conversation themselves - you can use the wa.me link to send a default first message, as described here.
+Introduction message: users will always have to initiate the conversation themselves.
+You can use a wa.me link to send a default first message – learn more here

-Buttons, carousels, lists, quick replies: WhatsApp only support plain text messages, media, locations and contacts.
+Buttons, carousels, lists, quick replies.
+WhatsApp only supports plain text messages, media, locations and contacts